scipp/scipp/doc/type-erased-prototype.md

 - Access to derived "virtual" variables such as `Coord::SpectrumPosition` via `DatasetView`.
   Such variables do not exist in the `Dataset` but can be derived from other variables.
   In the case of `Coord::SpectrumPosition` we use `Coord::DetectorPosition` and `Coord::DetectorGrouping`.
+- Add `slice` for `Dataset`.
+  The current implementation copies data when creating the slice --- the slice is simply a new `Dataset`.
+  It would be possible to implement slicing based on a view, avoiding the copy, however only for read-only views.
+  A mutable slice would be in conflict with the copy-on-write mechanism, since creating a mutable slice would require triggering the copy-on-write for all variables in the dataset.
+  The inefficiency of creating a new `Dataset` for every slice could be alleviated by a memory pool for the allocation of data in `Variable`.
+- Add `DatasetIndex` to determine an index that can be used, e.g., for slicing.

 Open questions:
 - How to generically refer to the "X" dimension, i.e., typically originally `Variable::Tof` but also anything derived from it?